Knowing how to raise capital efficiently is a daunting task. Sploda is here to help!

 Completing Your First Company Survey:

-The information you enter into the survey will be stored as you type it, so you don’t have to worry about losing it or retyping anything for future updates – BUT always remember to click the submit button at the end – this triggers the software to analyze your data and send you the Sploda report.
+The information you enter into the survey will be stored as you type it, you don’t have to worry about losing it or retyping anything for future updates – BUT always remember to click the submit button at the end of the survey – this triggers the software to analyze your data and send you your Sploda report.

 Note: On your first submission, we strongly suggest that you select “No” (the default) to the question “I would like my Sploda Diligence Summary to be matched with potential investors in the SPLODA database*“.